k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02a_pubsub_config.md

 * **TYPE** - the PubSub type that can have one of the following values:
   * **KAFKA** (default) - execute the message handling via Apache Kafka.
   * **MEMORY** - execute the message handling via an internal queue that runs on localhost.
 This type can only be used for debug purpose.
+The Fabric Studio automatically sets TYPE=MEMORY in the project's config.ini.
   * **NO_OP** - do not send or receive the messages.
 This type can only be used for debug purpose.
   * **ERROR** - simulate throwing an Unsupported Operation exception.
 This type can only be used for debug purpose.